 - The character of each parent

-Forms of Child Custody
+Types of Child Custody in Arkansas

 Primary physical custody is when a child lives with one parent while the other parent is given rights of visitation.
 A schedule for visitation rights can vary depending on each case.
 For example, if the parents cannot decide on a schedule for one parent to visit the child, the court may intervene and propose a schedule.